 Here are some of my favorite homemade gluten free gifts.
 What are some of yours?
 Please share your ideas in the comments!

-Now I don’t know about your list, but mine has lots of people on it with various dietary restrictions: celiac, gluten sensitivity, vegan, soy-free, nut-free … but one thing I know for sure: everyone loves cookies!
+If your Santa list is like mine, it has lots of folks on it with various dietary restrictions: celiac, gluten sensitivity, vegan, soy-free, nut-free … but one thing they all have in common: everyone loves cookies!

 Hop to my Gluten Free Cookie Mix in a Jar recipe post to see how to make these adorable Gluten Free Cookie Mixes in a Jar!
 There, you can also grab my free printable tags with directions to make it super easy to be super thoughtful!

 Another gift that’s a fun craft for the younger kids to help make (think teacher gifts!) is a candy tree.
-These are easily made with $2.99 floral tree forms you can find at any craft shop, some colorful pushpins and colorful candies.
+These are easily made with $2.99 floral tree forms you can find at any craft shop or order on line, some colorful pushpins and colorful candies.

 Here’s a list of some individually wrapped candies that would suit most on your Christmas list: